Zachary-Rude/file-manager/README.md

 # **Files**

-Files (not to be confused for every other file manager that is called Files) is a slightly more advanced file manager for Windows, designed as a replacement for the deprecated Files app that I made.
+Files (not to be confused for every other file manager that is called Files) is a slightly more advanced file manager for Windows, designed as a replacement for the deprecated Files that is hosted at https://github.com/Zachary-Rude/files.

 ## __License__